Treyson-Grange/JukeTUI/README.md

 # JukeTUI

+## Disclaimer

+Since the announcement that Spotify's CEO had funded Helsin, an AI centered military firm, 600 Million euros, I have cancelled my spotify subscription, and I urge you to do the same.

+With ending my subscription, this project is in its final state.

+My journey off of Spotify and streaming has been nothing but a wondrous journey full of new music, fresh ideas, and most importantly, very cheap (besides a bit of startup).

+If you are looking for solutions, there are many all over the internet.
+I will outline mine below.

+- Hiby R1 DAP.
+Extensible storage up to 2 TB via SD, and works great for its purpose.
+- Music Gathering. cds, casetes, and vinyls, digital music straight from the artist, Bancamp, and ripping cds.
+There are other methods.
+Please support the artist when possible.

+Hold companies responsible.

 JukeTUI is a tangible user interface (TUI) that allows users to control Spotify, manage playback, monitor the queue, and view pixelated versions of their album covers through an intuitive jukebox system.

 ![JukeTUI App Preview](/screenshots/app-preview.png)